 Pashmina is one of the finest quality wool available on Earth, and it is the most refined version of cashmere.
-The diameter of the Pashmina fibres is between 12 & 15 microns, while cashmere has a diameter between 16 & 19 microns.
-The fact that Pashmina wool is obtained during a specific period of the year from Pashmina goats (Changra), who only produce between 80-170 grams every year, this wool is difficult to find.
+The diameter of the Pashmina fibres is between 12 & 15 microns, while cashmere wool also includes a diameter between 16 & 19 microns.
+The fact that Pashmina wool is obtained during a specific period of the year from Pashmina goats (Chagra), who only produce between 80-170 grams every year, this wool is difficult to find.

 One can find these goats only in high altitudes of Ladakh region.
-To withstand the freezing climate of the Himalayan winter, which can reach -50°C, the goats produce fine, but strong undercoats between the throat & belly.
-The wool is only harvested during the spring by brushing the Pashmina goat to gather the longer & softer hair, the finest found on the lower part of the neck and the belly.
+To withstand the freezing climate of the Himalayan winter, which can drop to as low as -25°C, the goats produce fine, but strong undercoats between the throat & belly.
+The wool is only harvested during the summer by brushing the Pashmina goat to gather the longer & softer hair, the finest found on the lower part of the neck and the belly.
 These fibres are washed and sorted and then finally routed to Srinagar in the Kashmir valley, the only region in the world to master the delicate art of weaving Pashmina.

 Pashmina’s Functional Benefits